Deploy to Neocities 🐈

 What this means: You need to put all your site files into a folder on your computer.
 That folder should be named "public", and it should be in the same folder as your ".github" folder.

-This is what the inside of my "public" folder looks like.
+1. The above picture is what the inside of my "public" folder looks like.
 You will probably have different files.
 Just make sure all your site files are in here.

 Step 4: Uploading your site